univention/intercom-service/docs/configuration.rst

 Intercom Service
 ================

-The app |ICS_p| provides the back end for inter-app communication of *Nextcloud*, the *UCS Portal*, *UMC*, *Matrix* through the *Nordeck* bot and *OX App Suite*.
+The app |ICS_p| provides the backend for inter-app communication of *Nextcloud*, the *UCS Portal*, *UMC*, *Matrix* through the *Nordeck* bot and *OX App Suite*.